 Overview

-Our locations around the world are each part of a delicate balance of the local community of people and wildlife ecosystems.
-Ribbon activities, and that of our partners, can have both a positive and negative effect on these communities.
-We are committed to minimizing our impact on biodiversity through the measures outlined in our Biodiversity Policy with priority on protection of the existing ecosystems.
+Our locations around the world are each part of a delicate balance between local communities and wildlife ecosystems.
+Ribbon's activities, along with those of our partners, can have both positive and negative effects on these communities.
+We are committed to minimizing our impact on biodiversity through the measures outlined in our Biodiversity Policy, with a priority on protecting existing ecosystems.

 Our Approach

-Our responsible procurement training aims to promote sensible purchase choices which focus on sourcing from suppliers who adhere to sustainable practices and manage resource extraction, fishing, forestry, agriculture, and other activities in a way that minimizes negative impacts on ecosystems while meeting human needs.
-In addition, we look to reduce waste and overconsumption by switching to compostable packaging, remove single-use plastics and increase the recycled content of the packaging for our customer deliveries.
+Our responsible procurement training aims to promote sensible purchasing choices which focus on sourcing suppliers who adhere to sustainable practices and manage resource extraction, fishing, forestry, agriculture, and other activities in ways that minimize negative impacts on ecosystems while meeting human needs.
+In addition, we look to reduce waste and overconsumption by switching to compostable packaging, removing single-use plastics and increasing the recycled content of the packaging of our products.

 Supporting Global Sustainable Development